 Reduced self-employed income

 We understand that the COVID-19 outbreak will mean a sudden reduction of income for many customers.
-You can apply for a tailored tax code if your income has been significantly affected so that your current withholding rate will be too high for your reduced annual income.
+You can apply for a tailored tax code if your income has been significantly affected so that your current withholding rate will not be too high for your reduced annual income.

 Also, some self-employed customers can apply for a certificate of exemption.
 Certificates of exemption can only be used for schedular payments.
 They cannot be used for salary or wages.

-The provisional tax threshold has been increased from $2,500 to $5,000.
+The provisional tax threshold was increased from $2,500 to $5,000.
 This means any current provisional taxpayers with provisional tax payments of less than $5,000 will have until 7 February following the year they file to pay their tax bill.
 This is intended to lower compliance costs for smaller taxpayers and allow them to retain cash for longer.

 Loss carry-back scheme